flipjs/banning-ng-controller/README.md

-## Using ngDirective paired with a controller
+## Define controller in router configuration
-Other option is using router with controller defined (see other branch).
+One benefit of using router is you can define resolve.
+Resolved data can then be injected to the controller.